open-ideas/IDEAS/IDEAS/Resources/Scripts/tests/README.md

 ## Setting up the private runner
 A *runner* is the platform where the tests actually run.
-This repository uses a private runner, that is, a self-hosted server of the Sysi Team at KU Leuven called tony-de-rekenpony.
+This repository uses a private runner, that is, a self-hosted server of the Sysi Team at KU Leuven called *blizz* (from *blizzard-the-calculation-wizard*).
 [Here](https://docs.github.com/en/actions/hosting-your-own-runners) you can find general information about self-hosted runners with GitHub Actions.
 Normally, the runner is continuously active and listening for new test requests.
 However, here we specify the steps to restart the private runner in case the server needs to be rebooted and for the information of new people who need to take over maintenance of the testing suite.